What are Governors?

-The Governing Body consists of 4 different types of Governor: -
+The Governing Board consists of 4 different types of Governor: -

 |Foundation Governor -||These are appointed by the Church at Parish (PCC) or Diocesan Level.
 These Governors have the particular responsibility of upholding the Character and ethos of the school, following the trust deeds of our Anglican School.|

 |Parent Governor -||These are elected by the parents of the school.|

 |Teacher Governor -||This will be a serving teacher at the school.|